joebrew/vilaweb/analyses/fantasies/README.md

 Spain.

-Regardless of how one feels about Catalan independence, it’s important to be realistic.
-And in the case of the Catalonia-Spain territorial conflict, there are, for all effective purposes, only two possible
+Regardless of how one feels about Catalan independence, it’s important for all parties to be open to all forms of dialogue, with all relevant stakeholders, about all possibilities (including those which may not be one’s first preference).
+However, it’s also important to be realistic.
-outcomes: (a) status quo or (b) independence (without permission).
-Anything other than would require electoral majorities in Spain which simply do not exist.
+And in the case of the Catalonia-Spain territorial conflict, there are, for all effective purposes, only two possible outcomes: (a) status quo or (b) independence (without permission).
+Anything other than that would require electoral majorities in Spain which simply do not exist.

 # Catalan-language charts